 - Retirement plans

-In the above examples, there are many issues involving the valuation of marital property, including the uniqueness of the property, issues of property values in constant flux, and issues of determining which point in time should used to value the property.
-An experienced family law attorney can assist you with the valuation issues of property in a divorce.
+In the above examples, there are many issues involving the valuation of marital property, including the property's uniqueness, property values in constant flux, and parties should use issues of determining which point in time to value the property.
+Again, an experienced Frisco divorce attorney can assist you with property valuation issues in a divorce.